 Below are a few different use cases depicting Industry 4.0 applications within diverse manufacturing and fabrication environments:

-You're a company that needs to ensure a safety critical factor is 100% matching customer requirements.
-Guaranteeing that requirement is labor intensive, with checks, double checks, and triple checks.
+You're a company that needs to ensure a safety-critical factor is 100% matching customer requirements.
+Guaranteeing that requirement is labor-intensive, with checks, double checks, and triple checks.
 It needs to be correct or the liability of failure is horrendous.
 Again, Industry 4.0 is here to solve that problem as well.
-Companies invest thousands of dollars in tools and equipment which can measure and validate every step of your operations.
+Companies invest thousands of dollars in tools and equipment that can measure and validate every step of your operations.
 Now those tools can connect directly with your work instructions and halt the progression of activities until the exact expected result is achieved.
 Industry 4.0 can now not only enforce these ‘Do it right the first time’ practices, it also comes with the added bonus that each and every action is recorded and can be produced as evidence of adherence to processes.